 VE5MA

-Our club is active, adding new members and taking part in many Amateur Radio activities in the Moose Jaw area!
-Click the contact us button to connect with us and check out our Events page for ways to get involved.
+Our club call sign is VE5MA.
+We are an active club, adding new members and taking part in many Amateur Radio activities in the Moose Jaw area!
+Click the Contact Us button to connect with us and check out our Events page for ways to get involved.

 Club Documents